srinskit/dlbench/README.md

 By not specifying `--raw` in the argument list, the plot will be plotted in pretty mode.
 Note that pretty mode can be used only when plotting a single experiment, for example plotting logs of all engines but specifically for the CSPA program, linux dataset, and with 64 threads.
 Here are some suggested enhancements to go along with it:

+Pretty plots plot the CPU utilization in the range 0-100%.
+They also order the plots in the order: Flowlog, Souffle Compiled, Souffle Interpreter, RecStep, DDlog.

 ##### Interval

 Sample resource utilizations within the supplied time-window, and plot the medians within the time-window.